How To Migrate Your Website

 A website migration to a new domain is a hazardous event, that can have a profound impact on your SEO results.
 As all the site URLs will change, all your incoming links will cease to drive traffic to your site, as well as pass “link juice”.
 A temporary dip in SEO-results is normal, but failing to heed the following SEO tactics can prove disastrous!

 Website migration SEO checklist

 - Make sure Google Webmaster Tools is implemented and verified.
 The sooner, the better!

 - Create an XML sitemap of the old website.
 There’s plenty of free tools available, such as XML Sitemaps or Xenu.

 - Create an XML sitemap of the new website

-- Add both the old AND the new XML sitemaps to Google Webmaster Tools
+- Add both the old AND the new XML sitemaps to Google Search Console

 - Create decent 404-pages (including links to well-frequented pages and a call-to-action)